laddspencer/twitch-redis-bridge/README.md

 ## Pub/Sub Events
 Our interface to Twitch is [tmi.js](https://www.npmjs.com/package/tmi.js).
 Events from Twitch chat (e.g. "Message", "Cheer", "Subscription", etc) are sent to us via tmi.js.
 We translate these events into messages that are published on a Redis pub/sub channel.
+Channel names are of the form:
+   <channel_prefix>.twitch.<event_name>

-Channel names are of the form: <channel_prefix>.twitch.<event_name>, where channel_prefix is defined in the config file, and event name is one of the events listed in the [tmi docs](https://docs.tmijs.org/v1.4.2/Events.html).
+...where channel_prefix is defined in the config file, and event name is one of the events listed in the [tmi docs](https://docs.tmijs.org/v1.4.2/Events.html).